C-3-F/CS260Startup/README.md

 * Updating my pyxel color now sends data to websocket
 * Home page listens to updates from websocket and updates image

+## React Deliverable
+* Convert all client code to react components
+* Dynamically render pyxels and other information
+* Move server into it's own layer